wp-plugins/msync/README.txt

 MSync makes it easy to create and embed Marketo forms in WordPress

 == Description ==

 Need to integrate Marketo forms with your CMS?
-Now, you can do precisely that.
-MSync allows you to create forms directly in WordPress and connect them to Marketo.
+Now, you can precisely do that.
+MSync allows you to create forms directly in WordPress and connect them to Marketo (Best-in-Class Marketing Automation Software).
 These native forms are pure PHP and are very secure.

 It’s a simple process that allows you to take advanced actions on your lead data.
 Perform the following processes with ease: